-Our information is geared to both the general public and targeted audiences, including students, children, parents and teachers, entrepreneurs, job hunters, homeowners, seniors, caregivers, military service members – in short, those who are trying to juggle student loans, credit cards, car loans or leases, medical bills, and other obligations, while managing their savings, being energy efficient, and in general making well-informed buying decisions.
+The FTC, the nation’s consumer protection agency, educates American consumers about issues that affect their financial well-being.
+Our information is for the general public and targeted audiences, including students, parents and teachers, entrepreneurs, job hunters, homeowners, seniors, caregivers, military service members, and people with low literacy.
+In short, our audience includes those who are trying to juggle student loans, credit cards, car loans or leases, medical bills, and pay down their debt while managing their savings, being energy efficient, recovering from identity theft, and making well-informed buying decisions.

-• Order free materials from the FTC in bulk at http://bulkorder.ftc.gov, and make them available to your constituents.
+• Order free materials from the FTC in bulk at bulkorder.ftc.gov, and make them available to your constituents.

 Senior Project Manager

 Division of Consumer and Business Education